high-prairie-school-division-no-48/Qualtrics-Staff-Info/README.md

 This project will handle API calls to import essential staff information from Active Directory into Qualtrics.

 # Main Components
-1. Job Scheduler - Service that currently acts as a user agent that is used to run scripts on a user configured schedule
+1. Job Scheduler - Service that currently acts as a user agent to run scripts on a user configured schedule
 2. AD_Pull.ps1 - PowerShell script that retrieves all the essential staff data from Active Directory
 3. qualtricsStaffInfo.py - Python script that retrieves all contacts from a specified Qualtrics directory and compares their details to their entry in the Active Directory list